drdo/redu/README.md

 $ restic rewrite --exclude-file=exclude.txt --forget
 ```

+Note: redu is strictly **read-only** and will never modify your repository itself.

 ### Quit
 You can also just quit without generating the list by pressing **q**.